 What advice do you have for aspiring entrepreneurs?

-First assemble an informal team and then transition to a formal advisory team, including but not limited to: legal, accounting, financing, and expert or experts within the field that you have an interest.
-By surrounding yourself with these individuals to give feedback and technical instruction on processes and procedures in your industry of interest, can maximize your ability to bypass traditional problems and errors in a startup environment, and also maximize your ability to accomplish “stretch goals” in a short period of time.
+By surrounding yourself with these individuals to give feedback and technical instruction on processes and procedures in your industry of interest, you can maximize your ability to bypass traditional problems and errors in a startup environment, and also maximize your ability to accomplish “stretch goals” in a short period of time.